 Opportunistic theft is rife in Peru.
 If you leave your camera on a restaurant table, don’t be surprised if it vanishes.
-The same applies for all valuables in a variety of situations, so keep your gear close and don’t be careless.
+The same applies to all valuables in a variety of situations, so keep your gear close and don’t be careless.
 Having to buy a new camera will ruin your weekly budget.

 19 of 20

 Flights aren't too expensive in Peru, but hopping from one city to the next will soon put a dent in your budget.
-If time allows, use long distance buses to get from A to B. Not only will you see more of Peru, you'll also arrive at your destination with extra cash to spend on tours and entertainment.
+If time allows, use long-distance buses to get from A to B. Not only will you see more of Peru, you'll also arrive at your destination with extra cash to spend on tours and entertainment.
 There is, however, one important thing to remember: stick with the midrange and top-end Peruvian bus companies.
 The cheapest buses are not safe and should be avoided.

 20 of 20